Skip to content

 Adequate >30 >73

-Unfortunately, these levels should have been thrown out with tube TVs.
-The term “adequate” should probably be replaced with “survivable,” and definitely shouldn’t be mistaken for “sufficient.”
+Unfortunately, these levels should not be mistaken for sufficient.
+The term “adequate” should probably be replaced with “survivable.”

 The vitamin D council recommends the following ranges based on the most current research.